-There are many opportunities for music-making at Gayhurst School.
+There are a great many opportunities for music-making at Gayhurst School.
 In addition to class music, individual lessons on a variety of instruments are given by a team of peripatetic teachers, many of whom are performing professional musicians.
 The number of children who take up a musical instrument is gratifyingly large.

 All pupils are actively encouraged to learn an instrument and play in an ensemble or sing in a choir.
 Great importance is laid on the enjoyment and appreciation of a variety of music.
 There are at least three different extra-curricular activities which take place on a daily basis to include choirs for every year group from Year 2 and instrumental ensembles for every instrument, from Swing Band to Orchestra, Guitar Group to Percussion Ensemble, Wind Ensemble to Music ICT Club and many more besides!

 Class music is a timetabled subject taught by specialists from the very start of a child’s time at Gayhurst.
 For the very talented individual there is the opportunity to work towards a scholarship either for a Secondary Independent school or for the county of Buckinghamshire.
-Some children attend the Royal School of Music at the weekends.